-In-store navigation- With their mobile phones, customers can easily find products their searching for.
+With their mobile phones, customers can easily find products their searching for.
 Some major retailers, such as Lowe’s, have already implemented this technology to enhance their customers’ shopping experience.
-IoT-enabled mobile applications search for products, add them to a shopping list, and find them inside the store.
+IoT-enabled mobile applications search for products, add them to a shopping list and find them inside the store.

 Other retailers make it one step further and provide customers with additional services.
 For example, Sephora’s mobile app evolves from simple navigation assistance to a store companion tool.
 When a customer enters the store, the app provides product recommendations based on that user’s profile and purchase history.

-Personalized promotions and discounts- Mobile apps, interacting with in-store sensors and other IoT system elements, allow to make customized best-price offers.
+Mobile apps, interacting with in-store sensors and other IoT system elements, allow making customized best-price offers.
 Retailers can send loyalty discounts when a certain customer is detected nearby, thus building loyal relations with them.

 Ever since the company has entered the market, it has proved itself as a reliable and skillful tech partner.
 So far the company has successfully delivered over 250 projects while working with clients belonging to different regions and industry verticals.
 The team of R-Style Lab consists of highly competent tech specialists and extremely qualified managers that work towards delivering custom solutions as per clients's requirements.